top of page

 I have had the privilege of growing up surrounded by interesting objects and furniture with a well documented provenance – mainly from the Holtermann, von Rosen and Fleming families.
 My interest in these objects and especially furniture in early modern Scandinavia, was there from the beginning.

+Over time, my collection of chairs from the Swedish Empire have grown to nearly 50 chairs.
 With the collection came the research.
-I wanted to learn more about the era, the furniture, the interiors.
-How orders, seaborne logistics, and the domestic production of furniture went about.
+I wanted to learn more about the era, the interiors, seaborne logistics, and the domestic production of seating furniture.
 I discovered that there were more questions than answers when it came to 17th century chairs.

 If you are interested in knowing more about my research or if you are researching the subject yourself, do not hesitate to send me an email.